-Faculty in the Department of Political Science: V. Daniel Rogers (chair), Michael Burch, Shamira Gelbman, Scott Himsel~, Alexanra Hoerl, and Ethan Hollander. ~ Part-time
+Faculty in the Department of Political Science: Ethan Hollander (chair), Michael Burch, Shamira Gelbman, Scott Himsel, and Alexandra Hoerl

 Aristotle called politics "the queen of the sciences."
 Knowledge of politics is important for all liberally educated people.
-At Wabash, the department offers introductory, intermediate, and advanced courses to all students in four areas: American politics, comparative politics, international politics, and political theory.
+At Wabash, the department offers introductory, intermediate, and advanced courses to all students in four areas: American politics, comparative politics, political theory, and international relations.
 We offer opportunities for non-majors to seek answers to perennial questions of politics and to learn more about how government works in their own country and around the world.
-Our major program combines a solid overview of the discipline with opportunities for in-depth study.
-Students majoring in political science take a survey course in each area and then concentrate on one area for advanced study.
-Our minor allows students to explore interests in two of the four areas.